mohammed-fawzi/Movies/README.md

 ### 3. Reusability
 - Reusable local and remote sources to serve the entire app.
-- As all three tabs for (Trending, Popular, Upcoming) Lists are identical in terms of the UI design and functionality, I will create a reusable (view controller, XIB, view model, use case, Repo) and create three different instances, only changing the endpoint they will communicate with.
+- As all three tabs for (Trending, Popular, Upcoming) Lists are identical in terms of the UI design and functionality, I will create a reusable list (views, view model, use case, Repo) and create three different instances, only changing the endpoint they will communicate with.

 ### 4. Dependency Management
 A dependency container technique serves the whole app, unifies all creation logic in one place, and can easily be tweaked to include child containers for each module for a more modular approach and smaller files.

-### 5. Navigation
-An App Coordinator is used, which starts with a root navigation controller and handles all the navigation logic.
-It can also be easily tweaked to include child coordinators for each module for a more modular approach and smaller files.

-### 6. Offline Support
+### 5. Offline Support
 ##### -  **API Response**
 As our app needs no data manipulation and just simple read operations, we can cache API responses directly without mapping them to a core data model for offline support, which offers several benefits: